dennis0302/Tweet-Analysis/README.md

 By signing with a twitter account, this application allow a user to discover sentiments of recent tweets by typing key words

-To use:simply run app.py and click the local host URL
+To use: simply run app.py and click the local host URL